libffcv/ffcv/docs/working_with_images.rst

 Writing image datasets
 """"""""""""""""""""""

-In most machine learning datsets, images are compressed using ``JPEG`` then stored.
+In most machine learning datasets, images are compressed using ``JPEG`` then stored.
 While this scheme is very space-efficient, decoding ``JPEG`` images requires significant resources and is usually the bottleneck for loading speed.